eclipse-jgit/jgit/org.eclipse.jgit.ssh.apache/README.md

 JGit has built-in support for not using any Java SSH implementation but an external SSH executable.
 To use an external SSH executable, set environment variable **GIT_SSH** to the path of the executable.
-JGit will create a sub-process to run the executable and communicate with this sup-process to perform the git operation.
+JGit will create a sub-process to run the executable and communicate with this sub-process to perform the git operation.